Six flags over Texas: Republic of Texas (1836 to 1845 as the Republic of Texas; since 1845 as the State of Texas)

 The fourth flag belonged to the Republic of Texas from 1836 to 1845.
 The Republic had two national flags during its history, the first being the so-called "Burnet Flag".
 The "Lone Star Flag", the final national flag, became the state flag when Texas joined the United States as a U.S. state in 1845.

 United States (1845 to 1861; 1865 to present)

 The fifth and current flag is that of the United States, which Texas joined in 1845.
 Upon secession, Texas abandoned this flag for its sixth, until readmission to the Union in 1865.

 Confederate States (1861 to 1865)

 The sixth flag belonged to the Confederate States from 1861 to 1865.
-During this time, the Confederate States had three national flags.
+During this time, the Confederate States had three national flags, which the first one (Stars and Bars) is usually chosen for display.